Menu

 The military is often physically demanding, which can increase a veteran’s risk of sustaining acute musculoskeletal injuries, such as an ACL tear.
 Military service can also entail other dangers, such as toxic chemical exposure.
 This leaves personnel susceptible to diabetes, rheumatoid arthritis, and blood pressure issues, which in turn increases their chances of developing Pes Planus.

-Flat Feet Often Produce Secondary Plantar Fascitis in Veterans
+Flat Feet Often Produce Secondary Plantar Fasciitis in Veterans

 Some individuals suffer from pes planus combined with plantar fasciitis, a condition where the tissue used during walking becomes inflamed.
 Oftentimes, plantar fasciitis develops as a consequence of this condition.